Deduction Theorem: The Problematic Nature of Common Practice in Game Theory: The Deduction Theorem

 \section{The Deduction Theorem}

-The Deduction Theorem (Herbrand Theorem, 1930) is roughly stating that each judgment of a calculus system must be logically independent and consistent in order to conclude that the derived judgment is deducible (cf.~\citet[Chap.~11.]{ebb:07}).
+The Deduction Theorem (Herbrand Theorem, 1930) is roughly stating that each judgment of a system of terms $\Phi$ must be logically independent and consistent, i.e.~the judgment must be based on a calculus system, in order to conclude that the derived judgment is deducible (cf.~\citet[Chap.~11.]{ebb:07}).
 This means, for instance, that if we have a proof of $\phi \vdash \varphi$, then we also have a proof of $\phi \Rightarrow \varphi $.
-Notice that the clause $\phi \vdash \varphi $ is provable, whenever $\phi$ and $\varphi$ are consistent and logically independent clauses of a calculus system.
-Here, the term consistent can be interpreted as indicating provable as well, or to put it differently, they are known true statements, saying that the clauses $\phi$ and $\varphi$ must exist.
-Hence, $\phi$ and $\varphi$ can only be used, if we have managed to prove it.
-Thus, to prove $\phi \vdash \varphi $, we are only allowed to reason with known true statements, that is, we are not allowed to assume $\phi$, for instance; otherwise this leads immediately to a wrong conclusion (see the forthcoming discussion of Section~\ref{subsec:undefga}).
+Notice that if the clause $\phi \vdash \varphi $ is provable, then $\phi$ and $\varphi$ must be consistent and logically independent clauses of a system of terms $\Phi$.
+Here, the term consistent can be interpreted as indicating provable as well, since we know that $\Phi \vdash \phi$ if, and only if, $\Phi \cup \{\neg \phi\}$ is not consistent, or to put it differently, they are known true statements, saying that a proof exists for the clauses $\phi$ and $\varphi$.
+Apparently, if $\phi$ and $\varphi$ are clauses in a calculus system then they are consistent and logically independent clauses from which the provability of $\phi \vdash \varphi$ on the calculus system can be derived.
+Hence, $\phi$ and $\varphi$ can only be used on a system of terms, if we have managed to prove them.
+Thus, to prove $\phi \vdash \varphi $, we are only allowed to reason with known true statements, that is, we are not allowed to assume the existence of a prove for $\phi$, for instance; otherwise this leads immediately to a wrong conclusion (see also the forthcoming discussion of Section~\ref{subsec:undefga}).